 Tools: Medium saucepan, pastry brush, fine-gauge strainer, sealable glass or plastic containers

-In a medium saucepan over medium heat, combine lemon juice, sugar and enough water to cover the bottom of the pan.
+In a medium saucepan over medium heat, combine the lemon juice, sugar and enough water to cover the bottom of the pan.
 Use a pastry brush to push sugar off the sides and into the liquid.
 As soon as the mixture begins to turn brown and no longer bubbles, slowly stir in vinegar, followed by coriander seeds.
-Gradually add blood orange juice and continue stirring until the mixture is a uniformly smooth, syrupy consistency.
+Gradually add the blood orange juice and continue stirring until the mixture is a uniformly smooth, syrupy consistency.
 Remove from heat, and allow the mixture to cool.
-Strain out coriander seeds.
+Strain out the coriander seeds.
 Add vodka to preserve freshness, and store in a sealed container in the refrigerator.
-A gastrique will keep for up to six weeks, although it will begin to lose its flavor sooner.
+A gastrique will keep for up to 6 weeks, although it will begin to lose its flavor sooner.
 Make small batches and use quickly for fresher taste.

-Robert Heugel, Anvil Bar & Refuge, Houston
+Bobby Heugel, Anvil Bar & Refuge, Houston